Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Kac--Rice formula for Gaussian processes

 Then for some constant $C$, one has in a neighborhood of zero that

 which improves by a square factor the trivial bound $\sqrt{|xy|}$.
-We extend this observation to the more complicated function $\widetilde{F}_A$ that satisfies the bounds given by Lemma \ref{Lemma33} for several partitions $\I$ of $A$.\jump
+We wish to extend this observation to the more complicated function $\widetilde{F}_A$ that satisfies the bounds given by Lemma \ref{Lemmater33} for several partitions $\I$ of $A$.
+In the following, we give a general statement for this phenomenon.\jump

-Let $\Omega$ be an open subset of a finite dimensional vector space $V\simeq \R^E$.
-Let $F\in \CC^\infty(\Omega)$ be a function bounded for the Frechet topology on $\CC^\infty(\Omega)$, and $\y_E$ be a vector in $V$.
+Let $\Omega$ be an open subset of a finite dimensional vector space $V\simeq \R^E$, $F$ an infinitely differentiable function on $\Omega$, and $\y_E$ be a vector in $V$.
 We fix an integer $d\in\N$.
-The following lemma sates equivalent conditions for a regular function $F$ to cancel on an affine subspace with order of cancellation equal to $d$. \begin{lemma} Let $B$ be a subset of $E$.
-Then the three following conditions are equivalent. \begin{enumerate} \item For every closed compact subset $K$ of $\Omega$, there is a constant $C_K$ such that,
+The following lemma states equivalent conditions for a regular function $F$ to cancel on an affine subspace with order of cancellation at least $d$. \begin{lemma} Let $B$ be a subset of $E$.
+Then the three following conditions are equivalent. \begin{enumerate} \item For every compact subset $K$ of $\Omega$, there is a constant $C_K$ such that,